gamboajosephd/gamboajosephd.github.io/source/journal/2014-04-26-ahoy-piratebox.html.markdown

 Loading PirateBox onto the TP-Link router is pretty much straightforward.
 The installation process generally involves the following steps.

-1. Flash OpenWRT firmware within the Router's default upgrade firmware tool.
+  a.
+Flash OpenWRT firmware within the Router's default upgrade firmware tool.

-2. Install PirateBox packages on top of OpenWRT.
+  b.
+Install PirateBox packages on top of OpenWRT.

 I have successfully installed PirateBox thanks to the guy who's posted the following link.